dflupu/aioconcurrency/README.md

 ### aioconcurrency.map

 Runs the given coroutine concurrently with each item in an iterable.
-The list of the return values will be ordered as if the coroutine was ran serially.
+The list of the return values will be ordered as if ran serially.

 `items`